PurdueECE264/2019FallProblems/Part1/HW01Linux/README.md

 need to submit assignments before deadlines.

-If you encounter an exceptional situation (such as injury in a traffic accident or serious illness), the instructor will grant extensions based on the recommendations of the proper authorities (such as medical doctors or police).
+If you encounter an exceptional situation (such as injury in a traffic accident or serious illness), the instructors will grant extensions based on the recommendations of the proper authorities (such as medical doctors or police).
 You are responsible providing proper documents requesting the extensions.

-The teaching staff will **NOT** respond to email marked "URGENT".
-For all emergencies, please call 911.
-All email marked **URGENT** is automatically ignored because ECE 264 teaching staff is not trained as first responders.

 **DO NOT ASK FOR AN EXTENSION** because you will not get it.
 Do not waste your time asking a question whose answer is already known.
 It